-Macro:
+Macro

-Macro strategies ended the fourth quarter 1.0% lower.
-Systematic strategies had a -2.6% return for the quarter.
-For the quarter, Discretionary strategies had a positive return of 3.4%.
-We consider stronger, more stable trends in commodities and currencies, as well as elevated cross-asset volatility, to be tailwinds for Macro strategies.
+We consider more persistent trends in commodities and currencies and elevated cross-asset volatility to be tailwinds for Macro strategies.
 Additionally, Macro strategies have historically been the least correlated to global risk assets, which we believe can be additive to portfolios as the cycle matures.

-Event Driven:
+Event Driven